 - Saturday, April 25, 2015: 8:30 am to 10:00 am

-Orientations tells you a little bit about our organization, get all of the volunteer paperwork out of the way, and help you decide which kind of volunteer activities interest you the most.
+Orientations tell you a little bit about our organization, get all of the volunteer paperwork out of the way, and help you decide which kind of volunteer activities interest you the most.
 Seating is very limited, so to attend one of our orientations we ask that you RSVP at our Meet Up site or email Mary Hanson, and let her know which orientation you would like to attend.
 The orientations are held at our office:

 Tuleyome, 607 North Street, Woodland, CA 95695